 I wasn’t a Christian when we first started trying to grow our family.
 When I was 15, I prayed to “God, if there is a God” to please be patient as I explored my faith.
 Through the years of yearning and loss, God pursued me.
 Now here I am, living on This Side of If.
 This side of wondering if there is a God.
 This side of wondering if I’d ever be a mother.

-But the struggle doesn’t end there.
-It doesn’t end with the two pink lines or the birth of a baby.
-Being a mom after infertility and loss has a unique set of joys and challenges.
-(Read stories of other IF Mamas who agree or share your own story!)
+The struggle doesn’t end with the two pink lines or the birth of a baby.
+Being a mom after infertility and loss isn’t all sunshine and rainbows.
+It doesn’t cure infertility, and it has a unique set of joys and challenges I was not prepared for.
+(Read stories of other IF Mamas who agree, share your own story, or join our Motherhood After Infertility Facebook Group.)
 For me, infertility has forever impacted my faith, health, marriage, parenting style, and world views.
 If you can relate to any of that, you’re in the right place.
 You belong.
 And along those lines, I want you to know that whatever your experience with infertility, pregnancy loss, or motherhood afterward, you are normal.
 Your feelings are valid.
 That is a truth I spent far too many hours searching for on the Internet, and I’m here to tell you your search is over.

 Here, you’ll find an unadulterated account of faith, family, and feelings through and beyond infertility and pregnancy loss with a little talk about the nontoxic lifestyle I discovered and became so passionate about through my years of trying to conceive.
 This Side of If is here to meet you where you are, whether you’re on either side of wondering if or somewhere in the middle.

 You’re one tiny scroll from signing up for the This Side of If newsletter so you can receive weekly alerts for new blog posts as well as some of my favorite resources from around the Web.

 what you focus on grows.

 Jesus is more than just “a great guy,” as I used to believe.